-She passes just through, and bid me come too,
+She passed just through, and bid me come too,

-As winter clothes, fell like rain on her floor.
+As winter clothes, fell like snow on her floor.

-A door softly closed, as the snow storm yet blows,
+Her door softly closed, as the storm outside blows,

-And tiny porch light, turned off it's gold light.
+And that tiny porch light, turned off it's gold light.

-But it's warmth still lasts, and by us was surpassed,
+But it's warmth yet lasts, and by us was surpassed,